 It may sound obvious but top travel writers need to have good writing skills.
 Grammar, punctuation and spelling are important tools to have polished not only in your articles but in all communication with editors and publications.

 A good travel writer is a good self-editor.
 It’s easy to go off on a tangent when you have been utterly inspired by a unique travel experience.
-Reigning this back and reviewing your own work will go a long way towards making friends with editors.
+Reining this back and reviewing your own work will go a long way towards making friends with editors.

 10. Communicating with editors